wlonk/arcadia/rules/scenes.rst

 Present this as a small scene, of your character in repose and reflection.
 Perhaps walking the moors, perhaps brooding in the tower-room, perhaps writing in their journal by candle-light.

+.. todo:: Add examples of Gossip and Reflection.